AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 1. Ensure that the option to **[!UICONTROL Require single sign-on (SSO) authentication]** is disabled.

-   If this option is enabled and dimmed, your system administrator has restricted the ability to share projects with people outside of your organization.
+   If this option is enabled and dimmed, your system administrator has restricted the ability to share projects with people outside of your organization. <!-- How do admins restrict this?
+Is there an admin UI somewhere?
+Ask Ashok -->

 1. (Optional) Enable the **[!UICONTROL Require Password]** option to require people with the link to specify a password prior to accessing the Analysis Workspace project.